16161d/VolcaSampleMIDIator/README.txt

-# VolcaSampleMIDIator
+# Volca Sample MIDIator

+This simple app aims to emulate some of the features that the RetroKits RK-002 Smart MIDI cable w/ Volca Sample firmware does.

 Built with Cycling 74's Max 8 software.
-The zip contains an OSX .app file, as well as Max collective and the Max patcher file itself.
+The zip contains an OSX .app file, as well as a Max collective and Max patcher file.
+Please feel free to modify and do with the Max patch what you want, I'd appreciate any feedback from Max gurus on anything I can do to optimise the patch and make better use of existing objects.

-This simple app aims to emulate some of the features that the RetroKits RK-002 Smart MIDI cable w/ Volca Sample firmware does.

 Instructions !